 We don't believe you have to pick one goal over the other.
 Remember, there are ways to balance the goals of saving for education and retirement.

-You may need to juggle your retirement savings with the needs of your elderly parents.
+You may need to juggle your retirement savings with the needs of your aging parents.
 Even if you don’t have to contribute financially, you may need to spend time and energy making sure your parents’ situation remains positive.

 Use our financial checklist to help you begin to navigate caring for an aging parent.